What is Leadership?

 Balaam a prophet who went against God for money

-Samson who also disobeyed God
+Samson who disobeyed God

 Time and time again God shows us that the vessels he uses has no power against His word.
 Salvation will come to those who seek Him with all their heart, despite the imperfect vessels of clay that carry the gospel.